Back to Top

 Watch your MyAACC email for information.

-May 22: Satisfactory Academic Progress (SAP) evaluated on spring academic progress for financial aid students.
+First Day of Summer Term Classes: Satisfactory Academic Progress (SAP) evaluated on spring academic progress for financial aid students.

-Students may need to appeal with the financial aid office to receive financial aid for the summer term.
+Suspended students will need to appeal with the financial aid office to receive financial aid for the summer term.

 June 1: Summer disbursements begin after this date.